Quantum state tomography, entanglement detection and Bell violation prospects in weak decays of massive particles: Monte Carlo Simulations

 For the continuum $pp\rightarrow W^+W^-$, $pp\rightarrow W^+Z$, and $pp\rightarrow ZZ$ simulations we also calculate the CGLMP Bell operator expectation values for the same kinematic selections on $m_{cm}^{\min}$ and $\cos\theta_{\rm cm}$ as were used for entanglement detection.
 The expectation values for operators defined in the $xy$, $xz$ and $yz$ planes are calculated according to the axes defined in Figure~\ref{fig:axes} and the largest of the three determined for each ensemble of events.

-The $WW$ and $WZ$ samples do not show Bell violation for our (scalar-optimised) CGLMP operator \eqref{eq:cglmpoperator}, nor for its $xz$- or $yz$-plane equivalents.\footnote{An apparent violation reported in $WZ$ events in an earlier version of this report was found to be due to selection requirements made by the Monte Carlo calculation, and should be disregarded.} The $ZZ$ diboson continuum sample does show a region at large diboson invariant mass and small $\cos\theta_{\rm CM}$ in which the $xz$- and $yz$-plane versions of the operator violates the local-realist limits in high-statistics samples.
-However when the statistical uncertainties of the HL-LHC data samples are considered, no statistically significant Bell violation is expected to be observed with $3\,{\rm ab}^{-1}$ of integrated luminosity with these particular operators.
-This does not exclude the possibility of observable Bell violation for other Bell operators optimised for this particular process.\footnote{During the review of this paper analytical calculations were performed by others for the $ZZ$ process and tested with sets of Bell operators following various unitary transformations $(U\otimes V)^\dag\cdot\mathcal{B}_{\rm CGLMP}\cdot (U\otimes V)$ where $U$ and $V$ are independent three-dimensional unitary matrices.
+The $WW$ and $WZ$ samples do not show Bell violation for our (scalar-optimised) CGLMP operator \eqref{eq:cglmpoperator}, nor for its $xz$- or $yz$-plane equivalents.\footnote{An apparent violation reported in $WZ$ events in an earlier version of this report was found to be due to selection requirements made by the Monte Carlo calculation, and should be disregarded.} The $ZZ$ diboson continuum sample show a region at large diboson invariant mass and small $\cos\theta_{\rm CM}$ in which the $xz$- and $yz$-plane versions of the operator violates the local-realist limits in high-statistics samples.
+If higher-order corrections can be managed then CGLMP inequlity violation might be measurable in this region.
+None of this excludes the possibility of observable Bell violation for other Bell operators optimised for this particular process.\footnote{During the review of this paper analytical calculations were performed by others for the $ZZ$ process and tested with sets of Bell operators following various unitary transformations $(U\otimes V)^\dag\cdot\mathcal{B}_{\rm CGLMP}\cdot (U\otimes V)$ where $U$ and $V$ are independent three-dimensional unitary matrices.
 Those results show violation of these optimised Bell operators in both $ZZ$ and $W^+W^-$ continuum diboson events~\cite{Fabbrichesi:2023cev}.}